aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/format-text-portions-psd-files/_index.md

 Yes, the free trial may have certain limitations regarding the features available, such as watermarking or limited usage.

 ### Where can I find more information about Aspose.PSD?
-You can check the documentation for detailed usage scenarios and API references [here](https://reference.aspose.com/psd/java/).
+You can check the documentation for detailed usage scenarios and API references [Aspose.PSD for Java API reference](https://reference.aspose.com/psd/java/).

 ---